MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/Demo_2_WorkwiththeOpportunity.md

-## Demo 2 - Work with the Opportunity
+## Demo 2 - Work with Opportunites

 Now, it is time to fill out key details about the opportunity.
 During the meeting, you and Tom discussed that they would like to close the deal 3 weeks from today.
 However, they are still unsure about pricing.
 Let's see if we can use AI by Microsoft Copilot to help us close the deal.